lfn-cnti/bestpractices/cbpps/README.md

 A  CNF Best Practice Proposal (CBPP) is a way to propose, communicate and coordinate on new best practices for the CNF WG.
 You can read the full details of the project in [CBPP-1](0001-cnf-best-practice-proposal-process.md)

-This process is still in a alpha state and feedback is welcome.
+This process is still in an alpha state and feedback is welcome.

 ## Quick start for the CBPP process